-Members were informed that the Council, in particular the Housing Section and Revenues and Customer Services, have been proactively working with both the voluntary advice sector and other statutory partners to share and collect information.
+Throughout the review Members worked closely with the Service Manager - Housing Management & Tenancy Services.
+They were informed that the Council, in particular the Housing Section and Revenues and Customer Services, continue to work proactively with both the voluntary advice sector and other statutory partners to share and collect information.
 Members arrived at the conclusion during the review that timely data should also be collected and shared regarding:

-- Use of food banks, - Amount of hardship payments, - Number/% of claimants who do not receive their first payment in full on time, - Failed claims where residents have not completed their claim, or are refused UC, and reasons why
+- Use of food banks - Amount of hardship payments - Number/% of claimants who do not receive their first payment in full on time - Failed claims where residents have not completed their claim, or are refused UC, and reasons why